Networking creates devices buzz at mobile fair

 Networks are also enabling millions of other devices, from coffee makers to bicycles and cars to homes, to become "smart".

-Chipmaker Qualcomm Inc for instance demonstrated a connected home in which a smartphonecoffee can be used to start a coffer maker and speakers burst into sound when you enter the room, thanks to the handset in your pocket.
+Chipmaker Qualcomm Inc (QCOM.O) for instance demonstrated a connected home in which a smartphone can be used to start a coffer maker and speakers burst into sound when you enter the room, thanks to the handset in your pocket.

 Such innovations are made possible by AllJoyn, an open-source software framework compatible with mobile operating systems Android, Windows and iOs, that allows devices to speak to each other directly without needing a separate server.